Accelerated Nonnegative Tensor Completion via Integer Programming: Numerical Experiments

 \section{Numerical Experiments}

-Here we present results that show the potential acceleration benefit of our variants.
-We used the same problem instances (four sets of nonnegative tensor completion problems) and the same way to set up these instances as \citet{bugg2021nonnegative}.
-We ran the original algorithm and each variant on these instances.
+For benchmarking we adopted the same problem instances (four sets of nonnegative tensor completion problems) and setup as \citet{bugg2022nonnegative}.
+We ran the original algorithm as well as each variant on these instances.
 The experiments were conducted on a laptop computer with 32GB of RAM and an Intel Core i7 2.2Ghz processor with 6-cores/12-threads.
 The algorithms were coded in Python 3.
-We used Gurobi v9.5.2 \citep{gurobi} to solve the integer programming problem (\ref{IntProgProb}).
+Gurobi v9.5.2 \citep{gurobi} was used to solve the integer programming problem (\ref{IntProgProb}).
 The code is available from \url{https://github.com/WenhaoP/TensorComp}.
-We note that the experiments in \citet{bugg2021nonnegative} were conducted using a laptop computer with 8GB of RAM and an Intel Core i5 2.3Ghz processor with 2-cores/4-threads, algorithms coded in Python 3, and Gurobi v9.1 \citep{gurobi} to solve the integer programming problem (\ref{IntProgProb}).
-Our results in this paper often show substantial speedup for the original BCG algorithm (i.e., version 0) as compared to the results in \citet{bugg2021nonnegative} simply because we have used a more powerful laptop for the results in this paper.
+We note that the experiments in \citet{bugg2022nonnegative} were conducted using a laptop computer with 8GB of RAM and an Intel Core i5 2.3Ghz processor with 2-cores/4-threads, algorithms coded in Python 3, and Gurobi v9.1 \citep{gurobi} to solve the integer programming problem (\ref{IntProgProb}).

-We used NMSE to measure the accuracy and recorded its mean and standard error (SE) over one hundred repetitions of each problem instance.
-We recorded the mean, SE, minimum, median, and maximum of the computation time over one hundred repetitions of each problem instance.
+We used NMSE to measure the accuracy and recorded its arithmetic mean (with its standard error) over one hundred repetitions of each problem instance.
+We recorded the arithmetic mean (with its standard error), geometric mean, minimum, median, and maximum of the computation time over 100 repetitions of each problem instance.
+Generally speaking, the most effective variants were version 1 (Index + Pattern) and version 8 (BPCG + Index + Pattern), offering consistent speedups over the original version 0 (ABCG).
+All variants achieve almost the same NMSE as the original algorithm for each problem, which shows that they maintain in practice the same theoretical guarantee as the original algorithm; moreover, their runtimes were mostly competitive with the original.